INTO-CPS-Association/DTaaS-examples/digital twins/flex-cell/readme.md

 ## Credentials
 The files ```/workspace/digital twins/flex-cell/kuka_actual.conf```, ```/workspace/digital twins/flex-cell/ur5e_actual.conf```, ```/workspace/tools/flex-cell/publisher-flexcell-physical.py```, and the ```modelDescription.xml``` for the RabbitMQFMU require special credentials to connect to the RabbitMQ and the MQTT brokers.

+The script file  ```/workspace/digital twins/flex-cell/lifecycle/prepare.sh``` helps you to set up the credentials and connection parameters easily.
+The only thing needed to set up the connection is to update the file ```/workspace/data/flex-cell/connections.conf``` with the connection parameters for MQTT and RabbitMQ and then execute the ```prepare.sh``` script.
+The script will set up the RabbitMQFMU and config files for this example for you.